STAR and property tax delinquency

 Q. If a property owner resolves their property tax delinquency after the 30-day deadline specified in the letter can they continue to receive the STAR benefit?

 A. Yes, but they can no longer receive the STAR exemption.
-If they resolve the delinquency after the deadline in the letter, the county RPT director will notify the Tax Department on a quarterly report.
+If they resolve the delinquency after the deadline in the letter, the county RPT director will notify the Tax Department in April or October.

 Existing STAR exemption recipients – The Tax Department will send a letter to the property owners notifying them to register for the STAR credit in order to continue receiving the STAR benefit.